 The Commodore 64 version is worth a load as well although bear in mind if you decide to change the car, you’ll have to rewind the tape and hope for the best.

-Do you remember Test Drive?
-What car was you vehicle of choice?
+Remember Test Drive?
+What car was your vehicle of choice?
 Let us know in the comments below.